 Here we will work across the back of the head hole you just made and begin to decrease the size down the back of the poncho.

 Please refer to the corner to corner tutorial for help with then decrease section.

-Turn, ss across the last 3dc of the previous row and into the ch3 sp, ch3, 3dc into the ch3 sp and continue with the pattern repeat until you get to the long chain you just made for the neckline
+Decrease Set-up Row: Turn, ss across the last 3dc of the previous row and into the ch3-sp, ch3, 3dc into the ch3-sp and continue with the pattern repeat until you get to the long chain you just made for the neckline

-Continue the pattern repeat to the last block, finishing with a ss into the chain 3 – do not work 3dc in the last block as this is a decrease row
+Continue the pattern repeat to the last block, finishing with a ss into the ch3-sp – do not work 3dc in the last block as this is a decrease row.

-Decrease row: Turn, ss across 3dc and into ch3 sp, ch3, 3dc in ch3 sp, continue pattern repeat to the last block stopping with a ss into the ch3 without working the 3dc
+Decrease Row: Without making a ch, ss across 3dc from the end of the previous row, and into the ch3-sp, ch3, 3dc in ch3 sp, continue pattern repeat to the last block stopping with a ss into the ch3 without working the 3dc

 Repeat the decrease row until you are left with a single block